mysteryt0ur/di-workshop-01-intro-to-p5/README.md

 ```

 **What might these lines do?**
+Determines how much red, green and blue colors an object
 **What happens if you change the numbers?**
+we changed red to zero, green to 80 and blue to 0 which made the square green
 **What numbers are allowed / What numbers have an effect?**
+each attribute has a maximum value of 255
 Look at this line:

 ```js